friedger/AppDF/specification/appds_spec_2_1.md

 </table>

 ##### Notes:
+1. Google Play doesn't have one field for application rating but uses several params to calculate it.
-1. Amazon doesn't have one field for application rating but uses "Child Directed" (Yes, No) to indictate that the app is directed to children under 13.
+2. Amazon doesn't have one field for application rating but uses "Child Directed" (Yes, No) to indictate that the app is directed to children under 13.
-2. Opera doesn't support content rating (except "Is Adult?" question without specifying the precise age).
+3. Opera doesn't support content rating (except "Is Adult?" question without specifying the precise age).
-3. Samsung uses minimum age parameter along with several other attributes that define application rating according to the standard certification systems (PEGI, ESRB, etc).
+4. Samsung uses minimum age parameter along with several other attributes that define application rating according to the standard certification systems (PEGI, ESRB, etc).

 #### content-description/rating-certificates/rating-certificate
 Optional.